Capstone-24-25/vignette-game-winners/README.md

-# vignette-passing-effectiveness
+# vignette-game-winners
-Vignette on using Statistical Modeling to predict the effectiveness of a pass from a player in the NFL; created as a class project for PSTAT197A in Fall 2024
+Vignette on using Statistical Modeling to predict the winning team of an NFL game; created as a class project for PSTAT197A in Fall 2024

 # Contributors